ooni/ooni.org/content/support/ooni-probe-mobile/index.md

 Your OONI Probe test results will automatically get published on [OONI Explorer](https://explorer.ooni.org/) and on the [OONI API](https://api.ooni.io/).

-If you would like to limit your testing to only WhatsApp, Facebook Messenger, Telegram, or Signal, please refer to the “Configuring your OONI Probe settings” section of this guide.
+If you would like to limit your testing to only WhatsApp, Facebook Messenger, Telegram, or Signal, please refer to the **Configuring your OONI Probe settings** section of this guide.

 ### Measuring the blocking of circumvention tools